timjzee/frankenstein-v2/README.md

 - Text processing: Datamuse API

 ## Next steps:
+- add support for subzones from other pages: e.g. `<anchor xml:id="c56-0089.01"/>` in 56-0088 refers to `<addSpan corresp="#c56-0089.01" spanTo="#c56-0089.02"/>` in 56-0089
+- get latest page files from SGA repo
+- process text:
+  - ~~remove redundant newlines, spaces~~
+  - ~~handle EOL hyphens~~
+  - handle capitalization, punctuation
+    - a full stop should be added when the first word of a line starts with an uppercase letter that is not *I*, a name, or part of initials / a title
+    - necessary for POS tagging
 - ~~support processing of individual pages (for debugging purposes)~~
 - maybe we need a double-checking mechanism after two consecutive JOIN/SEPARATE operations where the first operation's curline_part corresponds to the second operation's prevline_part
   - ~~e.g. in 56-0111 app-SEP-r-JOI-oached --> *app roached*, and~~